 A “putative” spouse may be declared by the court where the party believed in good faith that a marriage existed and a marriage certificate was still obtained.
 In putative spouse situations, the court declares that the putative spouse is still allowed to receive their one-half share of what would be community property, and receive spousal support.
 The court can also make custody orders just like in a divorce case (see Family Code 2253).

-Are there statutory limits for obtaining an annulment even if grounds exist?
+The following are some examples of statutory limits for obtaining an annulment in San Diego, even if grounds for annulment exist:

 - If parties are too young to marry but later reach the age of majority and continue to live together as husband and wife, the court will not annul the marriage unless an action is brought within 4 years of the date of marriage.